-Chimney tuckpointing is the process of removing deteriorated mortar from the joints between chimney bricks and packing new mortar in its place, and it costs $300 to $900 for a standard residential chimney in Illinois.
-That number is a starting point, not a complete answer.
-The tuckpointing estimate often obscures three other scopes that need to be addressed at the same time: crown work, flashing repair, and, in more deteriorated stacks, a partial or full rebuild.
+Chimney tuckpointing costs $800 to $2,500 for all four sides of a standard residential chimney in Illinois.
+That number is a starting point, not a complete budget.
+The tuckpointing estimate often obscures three other scopes that need to be addressed at the same time: crown work, flashing repair, and in more deteriorated stacks, a partial or full rebuild.
 This guide breaks down what each scope costs, what drives those costs up or down, and how to decide which combination of repairs your chimney actually needs.

 Chimney work falls into four distinct scopes.
 Most chimneys that need attention need two or three of them at once.
 Understanding each scope separately helps you read an estimate and ask the right questions.

 Tuckpointing replaces deteriorated mortar joints.
 On a chimney, this typically means the top 10 to 20 courses of brick, which bear the most severe weathering because they sit above the roofline with no overhang protection.
-Standard residential chimney tuckpointing costs $300 to $900.
-That range moves toward the high end when the chimney is tall, the roof pitch is steep, or the mortar is so far gone that joint removal is slow and difficult.
+According to BIA Technical Note 7B, joints must be removed to a minimum depth of 3/4 inch before new mortar is packed for a durable bond.
+Standard residential chimney tuckpointing on all four sides costs $800 to $2,500.
+That range moves toward the high end when the chimney is tall, the roof pitch is steep, or the mortar is so far gone that joint removal is slow.

-For context on what visible damage signals which scope, see 5 signs your chimney needs immediate repair.
+For a description of visible damage patterns that signal which scope is needed, see 5 signs your chimney needs immediate repair.

-Why Chimney Work Costs More Per Linear Foot Than Wall Work
+Why Chimney Work Costs More Per Linear Foot Than Wall Tuckpointing

-The same contractor who charges $8 to $14 per linear foot for wall tuckpointing may charge $12 to $20 or more for chimney tuckpointing.
-The mortar is the same.
+The same contractor who charges $8 to $25 per linear foot for tuckpointing on a wall may charge more per foot for a chimney.
+The mortar is the same material.
 The difference is access and safety infrastructure.

 OSHA height regulations require fall protection systems in residential construction above 6 feet.
 At chimney height, that means a full anchor and harness system or a scaffold deck.
-That equipment has a daily cost that does not change based on how many feet of mortar you are replacing.
+That equipment has a daily cost that does not change based on how many feet of mortar are being replaced.

-Chimney mortar also experiences more severe weathering than wall mortar.
+Chimney mortar also experiences more aggressive weathering than wall mortar.
 Freeze-thaw cycling hits all four faces with no adjacent structure to moderate wind-driven rain or temperature swings.
-The top courses of a 20-year-old chimney can be harder to remove than mortar in a 40-year-old wall because the exposure is more aggressive.
-Hard, adhered mortar adds labor time.
+Glenview chimneys on mid-century colonials, for example, reach the end of mortar life faster than the wall joints on the same homes because the chimney is fully exposed to the Lake Michigan weather corridor year-round.
+Hard, adhered mortar in the upper courses of a 20-year-old chimney can take longer to remove than mortar on a 40-year-old wall, because the exposure is simply more aggressive.

 If a chimney could have one repair done and nothing else, the crown is it.

 The crown is a horizontal concrete or mortar cap covering the gap between the flue liner and the outer chimney walls.
 Every other chimney surface is vertical and sheds water by gravity.
-The crown is flat, holds standing water, collects ice, and takes direct rainfall with no angle of deflection.
-A properly constructed crown extends beyond the chimney face to create a drip edge, slopes outward from the flue liner, and has a flexible joint at the liner collar to accommodate differential expansion.
+The crown holds standing water, collects ice, and takes direct rainfall with no angle of deflection.
+A properly constructed crown extends at least 2 inches beyond the chimney face on all sides, slopes from the flue liner collar outward, and uses a flexible caulk joint at the liner to accommodate differential expansion.
 Most crowns in the Chicago area were not built this way.
-The common construction is a thin mortar wash troweled flat across the top.
+The common field construction is a thin mortar wash troweled flat.
 These crowns crack within 3 to 7 years.

-A $500 crown replacement protects $5,000 of stack masonry below it.
-The repair cost of water damage traveling from a failed crown through the upper courses, past the flashing zone, and into the roof structure routinely reaches $3,000 to $10,000 when wood rot and interior remediation are included.
+In Libertyville, where a large share of the housing stock dates from the 1960s through 1980s, chimneys are now 40 to 60 years old.
+Many of these crowns were poured without proper reinforcement or drip edge.
+Once the crown fails in Libertyville’s standard Lake County freeze-thaw environment, the water damage cascades fast.
+A $400 crown repair protects $4,000 of stack masonry below it.
+The repair cost of water damage traveling from a failed crown through the upper courses and into the roof structure routinely reaches $3,000 to $10,000 when wood rot and interior remediation are included.

-For a detailed look at crown damage patterns and how to read them from ground level, see spring chimney crown damage: the winter aftermath homeowners miss.
+For a full analysis of crown damage patterns and how to read them from ground level, see spring chimney crown damage: the winter aftermath homeowners miss.

 Flashing: Where Roof Meets Chimney

 Flashing is the metal barrier bridging the junction between the chimney and the roof deck.
-It is not a chimney repair - it is a roofing and masonry intersection repair, and it is often the actual source of water intrusion that homeowners attribute to failed mortar joints.
+It is not strictly a chimney repair.
+It is a roofing and masonry intersection repair, and it is often the actual source of water intrusion that homeowners attribute to failed mortar joints.

 The Repair vs Rebuild Decision